sayanpramanik2012/Browser-SinglePlayer-Snake-game/README.md

 2. In main directive run cmd and write "npx live-server"
 3. In the server Directive run "npx nodemon server.js"

-A browser will lanunch and the game playes if no snake and food is seen install extention for chrome: https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en and turn on the extention and it will run.
+A browser will launched and the game is played if no snake and food is seen install extention for chrome: https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en and turn on the extention and it will run.